tenmax/cqlkit/README.md

 File       The file to use as CQL query.
 If both FILE and QUERY are
            omitted, query will be read from STDIN.

  -c <arg>                            The contact point.
- -cqlshrc <arg>        Use an alternative cqlshrc file location, path.
+    --cqlshrc <arg>                  Use an alternative cqlshrc file location, path.
  -h,--help                           Show the help and exit -H,--no-header-row                  Do not output column names.
  -k <arg>                            The keyspace to use.
- -l,--linenumbers      Insert a column of line numbers at the front of the
+ -l,--linenumbers                    Insert a column of line numbers at
-                       output.
+                                     the front of the output.
 Useful when piping to grep or as a simple primary key.
+ -p <arg>                            The password to authenticate.
- -p,--parallel <arg>   The level of parallelism to run the task.
-Default
+ -P,--parallel <arg>                 The level of parallelism to run the
-                       is sequential.
+                                     task.
+Default is sequential.
- -q,--query <arg>      The CQL query to execute.
-If specified, it
+ -q,--query <CQL>                    The CQL query to execute.
+If
-                       overrides FILE and STDIN.
+                                     specified, it overrides FILE and
+                                     STDIN.
+    --query-partition-keys <TABLE>   Query the partition key(s) for a column family.
- -u <arg>              The user to authenticate.
+    --query-ranges <CQL>             The CQL query would be splitted by the token ranges.
+WHERE clause is not allowed in the CQL query -u <arg>                            The user to authenticate.
  -v,--version                        Print the version
 ```